pouriavj/blog-api/README.md

 - Designed to demonstrate **frontend-backend separation**
 - Can be extended to use a **persistent database** (e.g., MongoDB)
 - Ideal as a learning project for building RESTful APIs and dynamic websites

+---

+## 🛠️ Built With

+- [Node.js](https://nodejs.org/) – JavaScript runtime for the backend
+- [Express.js](https://expressjs.com/) – Web framework for API and website server
+- [EJS](https://ejs.co/) – Templating engine for rendering frontend pages
+- [HTML & CSS](https://developer.mozilla.org/en-US/docs/Web) – Basic structure and styling for the website